HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The VCPU-32 instruction set and runtime architecture has been designed with a pipeline CPU in mind.
 In general, pipeline operations such as stalling or flushing a CPU pipeline are in terms of performance costly and should be avoided where possible.
 Also, accessing data memory twice or any indirection level of data access would also affect the pipeline performance in a negative way.
 This chapter presents a simple pipeline reference model of a VCPU32 implementation for discussing architecture and instruction design rationales.

-The VCPU-32 reference implementation that can be found in the simulator uses a three stage pipeline model.
-There stages are the **instruction fetch and decode stage**, the **memory access** stage and the **execute** stage.
+The VCPU-32 pipelined reference implementation also can be found in the simulator, which uses a three stage pipeline model.
+The stages are the **instruction fetch and decode stage**, the **memory access** stage and the **execute** stage.
 This section gives a brief overview on the pipelining considerations using the three-stage model.
 The architecture does not demand that particular model.
 It is just the first implementation of VCPU-32.
 The typical challenges such as structural hazards and data hazards will be identified and discussed.

 - **Instruction fetch and decode**.
 The first stage will fetch the instruction word from memory and decode it.
 There are two parts.
 The first part of the stage will use the instruction address and attempt to fetch the instruction word from the instruction cache.
 At the same time the translation look-aside buffer will be checked whether the virtual to physical translation is available and if so whether the access rights match.
 The second part of the stage will decode the instruction and also read the general registers from the register file.